 The main benefit of using antidepressants is that they are not addictive and, therefore, have an extremely low abuse potential.
 However, unlike benzos, they are not fast-acting and can take as long as six weeks to become effective, and in the meantime, they can actually make someone’s anxiety worse before starting to improve it.

-Antihistamines, while typically are used as over-the-counter allergy medications, are also often recommended as a safer treatment for anxiety.
+Antihistamines, while typically used as over-the-counter allergy medications, are also often recommended as a safer treatment for anxiety.
 Like SSRIs, they are not considered to have addictive qualities and, like benzodiazepines, they work very quickly, typically within 30 minutes.
 The most significant disadvantage of treating anxiety with antihistamines is that their main side effect is sedation, which can lead to the same unsafe conditions as the drowsiness caused by benzodiazepines.

 Many medical professionals also recommend a non-medication approach to safely treating anxiety through the use of cognitive behavioral therapy to help someone address the potential underlying issues behind their anxiety.